OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 27](images/Slide27.png)

 _Slide 27_<br />
-This is like the final order confirmation screen you get when you are ordering something you don’t really need from some place you are too lazy to go to.
+This is like the final order confirmation screen you get when you are ordering something online you don’t really need from some place you are too lazy to go to.
 What you see here should be what you had in your local submission folder.
 If you ignored that advice and have been adding files from all over your file system, you might want to check that you have everything selected that you need, and that file types and relations are all okay.
 You have to agree to the service terms (the little check box) so that PRIDE can sell all of your private data (ha-ha).
 Take a few deep breaths and then click submit.

 ---

 ![Slide 28](images/Slide28.png)